Student Network & Internet Policy

 The Mulvane USD 263 network has been established for educational purposes.
 The term “educational purpose” includes classroom activities and career development.
 A minimal amount of time may be used for personal research that is acceptable to the district Technology Director or designee, as long as it does not interfere with a person’s primary educational responsibilities.

 The Mulvane USD 263 network has not been established as a public access service or a public forum.
 Mulvane USD 263 has the right to place reasonable restrictions on the material you access or post through the system.

 You may not use the Mulvane USD 263 network for personal commercial purposes.
 This means you may not offer, provide, or purchase products or services for personal reasons through the Mulvane USD 263 network.

 The district has adopted the following guidelines to govern the conduct of those who elect to access the computer network or district network.

 Staff and students will have supervised and filtered access to the Internet.
-Internet access is filtered and monitored.
+Internet access is filtered, monitored, and logged.

 An administrator or supervisor may request Internet filters be disabled and/or modified, to enable access to bona fide research or other lawful purpose.

 The use of e-mail, chat rooms, and other direct communication will be used in a lawful, age-appropriate, and educational nature.
 Educational professionals will monitor these communication systems.